 “The Integration Panel recognizes that several of these code points, in particular the following six, are widely used and prominently occur in their respective writing systems.
 Nevertheless, the Integration Panel concludes that security concerns outweigh an interest in more naturally mnemonic TLDs, and has removed the code points from the MSR.”

 [TBD: this use of “unspecified” is pejorative, please delete.]
 These letters are considered homoglyphs of punctuation.

 [TBD: “marked” how?
 Suggest different phrasing.]

+[BJ – Fixed]

 Table 7.
 Homoglyphs of Punctuation Marks Excluded from the Repertoire of Latin Script LGR.